Wimbledon

 The brand joined forces with the sport at its most iconic event, the one that attracts the biggest global following – a seminal act that heralded the strength of Rolex’s commitment.
 In south-west London, the All England Lawn Tennis and Croquet Club plays host to Wimbledon.
 The world’s oldest tennis tournament has been the home of the sport and the temple of the game on grass since the inaugural event in 1877.

 Wimbledon is not only the home of tennis but also the place where history has been written year after year for almost a century and a half.
-Rolex has proudly supported this centre of sporting excellence for more than 40 years.
+Rolex has proudly supported this centre of sporting excellence for almost half a century.